smerckel/FastaChar/doc/howto.rst

 Output
 ~~~~~~

-Multiple operations as well species selections can be processed and
+Multiple operations as well as species selections can be processed and
 the output will be appended to the lowest text box.
 The output can be
-cleared using the *Clear output* button.
+cleared using the **Clear output** button.

 To save the output to file, select from the menu: ::